Gamble in Las Vegas with a guarantee to never lose? To good to be true?

 The tradeoff is the vacation, the shows, the gambling and the fun of the excitement surrounding the place.
 Losing is accepted as part of the deal.
 With all of the entertainment and excitement that goes along with the gambling, it usually turns into a great time even if they do not win at the tables.
-The goal of the trip is to have fun and maybe win some money, but most visitors expect to return home with a little less money than they left with.
-Still everyone wants to be a winner and hopes that they will beat the odds.
+The goal of the trip is to have fun and maybe win some money, but most visitors expect to return home with a little less money.
+Still, everyone wants to be a winner and hopes that they will beat the odds.

-Las Vegas is a fantasy for most of us, if we were to adopt the same philosophy in our real lives, the results could be disastrous.
-What would happen if we were to gamble our important money on investments that were exposed to market risk?
+Las Vegas is a fantasy for most of us if we were to adopt the same philosophy in our real lives, the results could be disastrous.
+What would happen if we were to gamble our significant money on investments that were exposed to market risk?
 How would we survive a long and volatile losing streak?

 Every time we chose an asset allocation that is exposed to market risk we are at some level gambling.
 What is the other option?
 We could put our money in the bank and make sure it was always safe, but what happens when the yield on safe bank deposits is less than increases in inflation?
 Do we not still expose ourselves to inflationary risk?

 What if there was an asset that did both?
-What if there were place we could invest our important money and only participates in increases and never decreases?
+What if there was a place we could invest our important money and only participates in increases and never decreases?
 Would that make sense?
-In fact, there is, but like all too good to be true things in life, there are details.
+There is, but like all too good to be true things in life, there are details.

 The main detail is this: In years of increases in the stock market you do not get ALL of the increase, you only get a portion.
-If the market were to grow 15% in a year, your share might only be 5%.
-BUT in years where the market lost value you were never exposed to any loss of account value.
+If the market were to grow 15% in a year, your share might just be 5%.
+BUT in years where the market lost value, you were never exposed to any loss of account value.

 Would that make sense?
 Only increases and never decreases?